Sound of Metal: Plot

 Joe invites Ruben to stay as an employee of the community.
 Ruben illicitly uses Joe's office computer to follow Lou's activities and learns she is performing music in Paris.
 He has his friend Jenn sell his drums and other music equipment, then he sells his RV, using the money for cochlear implant surgery.
 Ruben asks Joe to loan him money to buy back his RV while he awaits the activation of the implants.
 Joe refuses, saying that Ruben is behaving like an addict.
-He asks Ruben to leave the community, as it is founded on the belief that Deafness is not a handicap.
+He asks Ruben if he's experienced any moments of stillness during his time in his study, before asking him to leave the community, as it is founded on the belief that deafness is not a handicap.

 Ruben has his implants activated but is disappointed by their distorted sound.
 He flies to Paris to meet Lou at the home of her wealthy father, Richard.
 Richard confides in Ruben that though he initially disliked him, he recognizes that Ruben made Lou happy.
 Lou has settled into her new lifestyle and has ceased self-harming.
 At a party, Lou and Richard perform a duet; Ruben's perception of the sound is distorted by the implants.

-When Ruben tells Lou he wants to return to their music, she begins scratching her arms.
+When Ruben tells Lou he wants to return to their music, she responds with interest but begins scratching her arms.
 Ruben tells her all is well and that she saved his life.
 She tells him that he saved hers too.
 The next morning, Ruben takes his things and leaves while Lou sleeps.
 In a park, the ringing of a church bell is distorted by his implants; Ruben removes his processors and sits in silence.